 GBS is an acute, rare, paralyzing, inflammatory disease of the peripheral nervous system usually preceded by an infection or other immune stimulation that induces an aberrant autoimmune response targeting peripheral nerves and their spinal roots.
 GBS is a rapidly progressive monophasic disorder often leading to a severe paresis of the arms and legs, with a long recovery period and often life-long complications.

 GBS affects approximately 1-2 people per 100,000 annually each year and is fatal in 3-7% of cases4,5.
-Despite treatment with current standard of care, two-thirds of patients have severe symptoms resulting in inability to walk unaided, and 20 to 30% require mechanical ventilation for a period ranging from weeks to months.
+Despite treatment with current standard of care, two-thirds of patients have severe symptoms resulting in inability to walk unaided, and 20 to 30% require mechanical ventilation for a period ranging from days to months6,7.
 Progression of weakness in GBS is usually rapid, and typically reaches a maximum deficit within two to four weeks.
 Throughout the disease, a high proportion of patients experience pain of various types.
 Other symptoms include tingling, numbness or ataxia, with some also experiencing double vision or problems swallowing.

 Even with subsequent recovery from the acute condition, many patients suffer from long-term complications, leaving 20% unable to walk after six months and many patients have residual clinical deficits, including weakness, sensory signs, fatigue, and pain.